-Failure to follow these guidelines for the appeals Appeals Subcommittee and an automatic denial of you Student's Name: our ap t in NO REPLY from the
+Failure to follow these guidelines for the appeals Appeals Subcommittee and an automatic denial of you Student's Name: Student: ur ap t in NO REPLY from the

-Student: 1 .
-77 11 1
+1 (II 11 1

-1. Assemble your appeals packet with the required d ocume entation (see N arsing Stu dent Handbook or
+1. Assemble your appeals packet with the required do ocume entation (see IN ursing Stu dent Handbook or

-obtain appeals packet from the Nursing Office)
+obtain appeals packet from the Nursing Office) tat at NT 1 1

-2. Bring all assembled documentation to your appoir
+2. Bring all assembled documentation to your appoint

-3. Ask the Nursing Counselor to verify that the appearance of the second als pa cket is complet e, ask the same Nursing
+3. Ask the Nursing Counselor to verify that the appear us pac cket is complet e, ask the same Nursing

-Counselor to sign this form .
-11 1 N ' O.CC'
+Counselor to sign this form 1 -41441- Name Office

-4. Attach this signed form to your appeal packet and subm it all document ation to th e Nursing Office
+4. Attach this signed form to your appeal packet and s sudiii it an document ation to th ie Nursing Office

-5. Administrative Assistant. i 1 · MEG / 1,1 ·
+5. Administrative Assistant.
+1 '- VEC 4 '41

 uestion, you are not

-, Ç peals Subcommittee
+, , peals Subcommittee

-II not review your ap peai.
+ı not ı review your ap peai.

 decision?

-Nursing Counselor: G 1 .: G D. 4
+Nursing Counselor: - G 1 .: G D.4

-Date: Cumulative G
+Date: Cumulative GPA:

 NET Score: Math Score: Reading Score: Core Prerequis 22

-DRP Score: Grades: Anatomy 30 or 32:
+DRP Score: Grades: Anato 32:

 Transferring from another Nursing Program: English 1A:

 Name of School: Microbiology 33:

 Physiology 31:

 File Complete?
 (Check yes/no or N/A) Yes No N/A

 1. Completed Application for Admission by Appeal

 2. Typed letter with:

 a.
-Description of extenuating circumstances (illnes SS,
+Description of extenuating circumstances (illness 5,

 death in family, financial need)

 b.
 Plan for successful completion of the nursing

 program

 c.
 Recommended and required remediation completed.

 d.
 Why should the committee approve request

 3. Supporting documentation of extenuating circumstances

 (timeline must correspond with classes failed) for re-

 entry and transfer appeals.

-4. Current ECC transcripts and/or sealed up-to-date off ficial
+4. Current ECC transcripts and/or sealed up-to-date official

 transcripts from all other colleges

 5. Documentation of eligibility for accommodation by the

 Special Resource Center

-6. Transfer Recommendation Form completed by Activ
+6. Transfer Recommendation Form completed by Active

-Dean/Director from previous nursing school for tran
+Dean/Director from previous nursing school for trans

-appeal. appeal.
+appeal.

 ECC Nursing Counselor who completed form:

-Print Name Signar ture
+Print Name Signate ure -